RichBurman/highlands_project5/README.md

     ###  User Reviews

-    - User Review displays to the user all of the reviews they have added to the website, if they have submitte any reviews.
+    - User Reviews displays for the user all of the reviews they have personally added to the website.
+If they haven't submitted any reviews this will show as empty.
 It displays the following:
         - The package title of the review
         - The date and time the review was created
         - The review text